Jharkhand HC grants bail to RJD Supremo Lalu Prasad in Doranda treasury case | Law-Order

 73-year-old Prasad is in custody following his conviction and sentencing by a CBI court in February in a fodder scam case involving embezzlement of over Rs 139 crore from Doranda treasury.

 ''The Jharkhand High court has accepted our petition for suspension of the sentence and has granted bail.
-We had pleaded that he has served half of his five-year sentence in this case.
-Prasad has already served 41 months in jail ...We had submitted the trial court's certified copy.
-The court has granted bail,'' said Prabhat Kumar, the counsel of Lalu Prasad told PTI.
+We had pleaded that he has served more than half of his five-year sentence in this case.
+Prasad has already served 41 months in jail ...We had submitted the trial court's certified copy in this regard.
+The court has granted bail,'' Prabhat Kumar, the counsel of Lalu Prasad told PTI.

-The HC order is expected to be communicated to the lower court by Tuesday and we will submit the bail bond and obtain a release order, Kumar said.
+Kumar said they had also pleaded for bail because of his ill-health as Prasad is suffering from various ailments.

+"Prasad will be released soon.
+He will have to deposit a Rs 10 lakh fine and two surety amounts of Rs 1 lakh each," Kumar said.

 Justice Aparesh Kumar Singh was on April 8 informed by CBI, which is investigating the scam that the earlier order of the court to file a counter affidavit in the matter could not be complied with by the agency and pleaded for more time.